bew/libvirt-nixos-nix-tools/examples/simple-domain/README.md

 It enables the ssh service (which is declared & defined in another NixOS module in the official nixpkgs repository).

-It makes the VM headless, to avoid installing a huge pire of software for a simple VM.
+It makes the VM headless, to avoid installing a huge pile of graphical software for a simple VM.

 It makes a single `root` user with password `bla`, adds a nice motd message that will appear when you connect to the VM.

 It adds a few packages: `neovim`, `python3`, `curl`.

-It disables DHCP for all network interfaces, you should enable it per iterfaces if needed.
+It disables DHCP for all network interfaces, you should enable it per interfaces if needed.

 NOTE: The files options in `vm1.nix` & `vm-generic.nix` could be merged into a single file, but in general it's a good practice to split common options and specific options so it's easy to define multiple vms for example.